The Skills for Childbirth Educators DVD PAL, presented by Andrea Robertson, is in two parts:

 Part 2: Using models effectively.
 This film shows how to use educational models to demonstrate important facets of labour and birth.
-It covers how to choose useful and practical models, topics appropriate for their use, practical tips for using them effectively, avoiding common pitfalls and handling feedback and reactions from the group.
+It covers how to choose useful and practical models, topics appropriate for their use, practical tips for using them effectively.
+Additionally, it talks about avoiding common pitfalls and handles feedback and reactions from the group.
 It includes: Using the fetal doll and pelvis to demonstrate the mechanics of the birth process.
 Using the knitted uterus to demonstrate cervical effacement and dilatation, an anterior lip of cervix, rupture of membranes, crowning and the birth of the placenta.
 A clever way to create realistic membranes is also demonstrated.

 Length: 53 minutes

 Please order this PAL version if you live in Australia or Europe (anywhere except the Americas and Japan)